-If you’re looking to increase your client base, always be searching for networking events that your potential clients could be attending.
-A glance at the event description will help you to gauge the likelihood that your potential client will be there.
-If you’re not sure, then ask yourself what your potential client is looking for, and whether this event could be the answer to their search.
+If you’re looking to increase your client base, always search for networking events that your potential clients could be attending.
+A glance at the event description will help you gauge the likelihood that your potential client will be there.
+If you’re not sure, then ask yourself what your potential client is looking for and whether this event could be the answer to their search.

-Give them value, instead of expecting to get something out of the meeting right away.
 Instead of just looking for potential clients, and abruptly ending the conversation when you realize this person will never do business with you, find out what you can do to give them value.
-Ask her what brings her to the networking event to see what she is looking for.
+Ask what brings her to the networking event to see what she is looking for.
 Maybe she wants a specific type of business connection.
 Ask someone to tell you more about his business and compliment him on an aspect that you like.

 In summary: connect by talking about social topics, practice active listening, add value to others, and introduce new connections to your network.